f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 <h3>13: Audio volume</h3>

-This is the audio volume for positive values.
-A value of zero triggers the auto volume (audio AGC).
+When working with mbelib this is a linear multiplication factor.
+A value of zero triggers the auto gain feature.

+With the DV serial device(s) amplification factor in dB is given by `(value - 3.0)*5.0`.
+In most practical cases the middle value of 5.0 (+10 dB) is a comfortable level.

 <h3>14: Maximum expected FM deviation</h3>